emmagrealy/SQA-Final/SQA-Final/README.md

 * Test Driven Development (TDD) detailed section and how I created my project with this approach.
 * A code coverage tool section detailing the tool I will use and why I selected this tool.
 * My pull review checklist detailing all my checks that a reviewer other than myself would make when making pull requests.

+# Version Control

+Version control is important for documents that undergo a lot of revision and redrafting and is particularly important for electronic documents because they can easily be changed by a number of different users.

+To manage version control of this project I use the gitflow process.
+This involved the creation of branches as new features were created.
+I have created 4 main branches:

+## Master
+This branch is where my final, completed project will be.
+It will contain all my code and documentation.

+## Dev
+This branch will contain my near finished project.
+Is is the final step before merging to my Master branch.
+This branch will take pull requests from either Documentation or Development.

+## Documentation
+This branch will include all my completed and finalized documentation from this project.
+Pull requests for this branch will be for documentation branches ONLY.
+No branch that pulls from Development will pull from this branch.

+## Other Branches
+I will be creating additional branches to help add features to these branches.
+Each additional branch will be merged into either Development or Documentation, then to Dev, and then finally to Master.